Artikash/Translator/README.md

 # Use

-1. Download the html file.
+1. Go to website (or download and open the html file).

-2. Open the html file.

-3. Insert text with Clipboard Inserter.
+2. Insert text with Clipboard Inserter.

-4. Double click text to translate.
+3. Double click text to translate.

-5. Open developer tools (Ctrl-Shift-I) and enter ```ToggleAutoTranslate``` to enable automatic translation.
+4. Open developer tools (Ctrl-Shift-I) and enter ```ToggleAutoTranslate``` to enable automatic translation.

 # Credits